-If applicable, the CPS shall define the roles and responsibilities for the CA Administrator, CA Operations Staff, and Security Auditor, noting that some staff may serve in multiple roles.
+If applicable, the CPS shall define the roles and responsibilities for the CA Administrator, CA Operations Staff and Security Auditor, noting that some staff may serve in multiple roles.

-5.2.2 Number of Persons Required Per Task
+5.2.2 Number of persons required per task

 If processes are not performed by a secure, autonomous computer program or process, and where multi-party control is required, all participants shall hold a trusted role.
-Multi-party control shall not be performed by personnel who serve in a Security Auditor role with the exception of audit functions.
+Multi-party control shall not be achieved using personnel that serve in a Security Auditor role with the exception of audit functions.
 If not being performed by a secure, autonomous computer program or process, and physical access is required, the following tasks shall require two or more persons:

-- Generation, activation, and backup of CA keys; - Performance of CA administration or maintenance tasks; - Archiving or deleting CA audit logs.
-At least one of the participants in this task shall serve in a Security Auditorrole.

-- Physical access to CA equipment; - Access to any copy of the CA cryptographic module.
+- Generation, activation, and backup of CA keys; - Performance of CA administration or maintenance tasks: - Archiving or deleting CA audit logs.
+At least one of the participants shall serve in a Security Auditor role. - Physical access to CA equipment; and - Access to any copy of the CA cryptographic module.

-5.2.3 Identification and Authentication for Each Role
+5.2.3 Identification and authentication for each role

 Individuals holding trusted roles shall identify themselves and be authenticated by the CA systems before being permitted to perform any actions set forth above for that role or identity.
-CA Operations Staff and shall authenticate themselves using a unique credential that is distinct from any credential they use to perform non- trusted role functions.
+CA Operations Staff and shall authenticate themselves using a unique credential that is distinct from any credential they use to perform non-trusted role functions.
 This credential shall be generated and stored in a system that is protected to the same level as the CA system.

-CA equipment and systems shall require, at a minimum, strong authenticated access control for remote access using multi-factor authentication.
-CA equipment and systems shall require, at a minimum, authenticated access control (e.g., strong passwords) for local multi-party access.
+CA equipment and/or systems shall require, at a minimum, strong authenticated access control for remote access using multi-factor authentication.
+CA equipment and/or systems shall require, at a minimum, authenticated access control (e.g., strong passwords) for local multi-party access.

 Individuals holding trusted roles shall be appointed to the trusted role by an appropriate approving authority.
-These appointments shall be periodically reviewed for continued need and renewed as appropriate.
+These appointments shall be periodically reviewed for continued need, and renewed if appropriate.
 The approval shall be recorded in a secure and auditable fashion.
 Individuals holding trusted roles shall accept the responsibilities of the trusted role, and this acceptance shall be recorded in a secure and auditable fashion.

-Users requiring access to a sensitive resource shall authenticate themselves to all aspects of the network (servers, operating systems, applications, databases, processes, etc.) before they can access that resource.
+Users shall authenticate themselves to all aspects of the network (servers, operating systems, applications, databases, processes, etc.) before they can access that resource.

-5.2.4 Roles Requiring Separation of Duties
+5.2.4 Roles requiring separation of duties

 Individuals serving as Security Auditors shall not perform or hold any other trusted role.
 Only an individual serving in a Security Auditor role may perform internal auditing functions, with the exception of those security audit functions (e.g., configuring, archiving, deleting) that require multi-person control.
-An individual that who performs any trusted role shall only have one identity when accessing CA equipment or systems.
+An individual that performs any trusted role shall only have one identity when accessing CA equipment or systems.